5 Ways Primary Care Doctors Are Leaving Money on the Table

 Chances are, the answer is yes.

 If you're not doing the following, you could be missing out on millions.
+Here are 5 ways primary care doctors are leaving money on the table.

 1. Billing Medicare's care coordination and prevention codes